-Saudi king's son Mohammed bin Salman is new crown prince - BBC News
+Saudi king ousts nephew for son

 His father King Salman is 81 and reportedly not in the best of health, our correspondent adds.

-Prince Mohammed bin Salman could lead Saudi Arabia for decades, heralding a long period of internal stability.
+Prince Mohammed bin Salman could, potentially, lead Saudi Arabia for decades, heralding a long period of internal stability.

-However, Mohammed bin Salman is close to US President Donald Trump, and could ratchet up pressure against Iran - which would raise tensions in the region.
+However, the new crown prince is close to US President Donald Trump, and could ratchet up pressure against Iran - which would raise tensions in the region.

 Who is the new crown prince?
 By BBC Security Correspondent Frank Gardner